crisperdue/prooftoys-site/content/inference-rules.md

 ### Removing irrelevant assumptions

-If a conditional fact has an assumption with a variable that only appears (free) in that assumption and nowhere else in the statement of the fact, in almost all cases, that assumption can safely be removed.
+If a conditional fact has an assumption with a variable that only appears (free) in that assumption and nowhere else in the statement of the fact, that assumption can be safely be removed.
 We can suggest the working of the inference like this:

 {{% preblock %}}